neoformit/isee-docker-galaxy/README.md

 #         └── se.rds
 ```

-Run the container on this test data:
+Run the container on this test data and check out iSEE in your browser:

 ```sh
 make test